Privacy Policy

 Under the UK GDPR, you have the right to:

-• Port your data to another service.
-Contact [email protected] to request a machine-readable export of your data.
+- Port your data to another service.
+Open a privacy ticket to request a machine-readable export of your data.

-To exercise any of these rights, contact us at [email protected].
+To exercise any of these rights, contact us at open a privacy ticket.
 We will respond within 30 days.

 8. Cookies